-How does conveyancing in Great Linford differ for new build properties?
+How does conveyancing in Great Linford differ for newly converted properties?

-Most buyers of new build property in Great Linford come to us having been asked by the builder to sign contracts and commit to the purchase even before the house is completed.
-This is because house builders in Great Linford usually buy the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build residence in Great Linford contact us having been asked by the builder to sign contracts and commit to the purchase even before the premises is built.
+This is because builders in Great Linford typically buy the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Great Linford or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Great Linford or who has acted in the same development.

 I've recently found out that there is a flying freehold element on a house I have offered on two weeks back in what was supposed to be a straight forward, no chain conveyancing.
 Great Linford is the location of the property.
 Can you shed any light on this issue?